halfempty/carolyn-analytics/readme.txt

 This is a (very) simple plugin for embedding a Google Analytics (GA) tracking code in your site.
 It has two features:

 * It stores the GA code as a site setting.
 This means no modifying theme files, which is especially useful in a Multisite context;
-* The GA code is NOT inserted for logged-in users, meaning you wont run-up your visitor counts as you administer your site;
+* The GA code is NOT inserted for logged-in users, meaning you won't run up your visitor counts as you administer your site;

 And that's it!
 It works with Google's "Asynchronous" tracking code, which goes in the page's head.

 == Installation ==